Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/15 Chapter-13 The Amber Temple.md

 > The furnishings of this bare stone room have succumbed to decrepitude.
 Standing in the center of the room, its head scraping the ten-foot-high ceiling, is a vaguely man-shaped construct made of dark wood and riveted iron.
 Its helmed head stares blindly in your direction.
 Cobwebs stretch from this terrible artifice to the wrecked furniture that surrounds it.
 ^656

 This room was once a wizard's bedchamber.
-The construct is an incapacitated [[5.
+The construct is an [[/5.
+Mechanics/Rules/Conditions.md#incapacitated\|incapacitated]] [[5.
 Mechanics/Bestiary/Construct/Shield Guardian.md\|shield guardian]].
 Its control amulet can be found in area X9.

 ### X36.
 Lower West Hall